jamesreggio/SFSafariViewControllerPlayground/README.md

 ## How it works

-When you tap a button corresponding to an HTTP status, a `SFSafariViewController` instance will be instantiated and pushed onto the top- level `UINavigationController`.
+When you tap a button corresponding to an HTTP status, a `SFSafariViewController` instance will be instantiated and pushed onto the top-level `UINavigationController`.

 The navigation bar will indicate when the `SFSafariViewControllerDelegate` receives the `didCompleteInitialLoad:` message.